-In summary, the size of households in a municipality can have implications for several aspects of service (children or senior citizens).
-A higher dependency ratio implies greater pressure on social systems and the delivery of basic services.
+In summary, the size of households in a municipality can have implications for several aspects of service ratio implies greater pressure on social systems and the delivery of basic services.
 Between 2022 and 2026 the highest population growth is estimated for the working age and children, with expected growth over the period reaching an average annual rate of 1.5 per cent for both groups.
 The higher dependency ratio can have significant implications for a municipality's service delivery, economy, and social welfare programs.
 It's important for the municipality to plan and allocate resources appropriately to support the needs of both the dependent and working-age population.